viktorodman/1dv600-assignment-2/README.md

 1. The system adds a part to the man getting hanged.
 2. Goto 3.

+3.2 The Player enters a letter that's already been entered.

+1. The System informs the player.
+2. Goto 3

+3.3 The Player chooses to stop playing

+1. The System exits the game.

-5.1 The player does not enter all the letters without exceeding the number of allowed guesses.
+5.1 The player exceeds the number of allowed guesses.
-1. The system presents the Game lose confirmation and two alternatives, Play Again and Quit Game.
+1. (See step 6)
 2. The player chooses Play Again(See 7.1)

 7.1 The Player chooses Play Again
-1. Goto 2
+1. Goto 1

 ***